fdupoux/molibackup/README.md

 The `retention` option speficies the retention period expressed in days.
 For example if you set `retention: 90` it will delete snapshots which were created more than 90 days ago.
 If you do not specify the `retention` attribute, it will use 30 days as the default value.

+The `lock_mode` and `lock_duration` attributes are optional.
+They allow you to lock an EBS snapshot for a duration express in days in order to prevent accidental or malicious deletion of snapshots during this period.
+You should set `lock_mode` to either `governance` or `compliance` if you want to lock your snapshots.

 ### Strategies
 You can either install this program to run on each EC2 instances that needs to be backed up,